kilimangara/meetrack_api/api_docs.md

 **Confirm code, new user**
 ----
-  Sign up user by phone and code.
+  Sign up user by phone and code and checks whether the maximum number of attempts has been exceeded.
 The user must not be registered in the system.
 This kind of requests requires additional data.
 The user is automatically added to the users contact which contain the user's phone number.
+In debug mode code '00000' always valid.

 * **URL:**
   /api/auth/users/